Research Program: Music Cognition and Action

 Developing and conducting research with community and industry partners around the health and wellbeing benefits of music.

 I work on developing educational programmes and technology to enhance music learning for older adults to improve their health and wellbeing.
 Partners include those in aged care, music education, and local health districts.

-Dr Jennifer MacRitchie is a school-based member of MARCS and holds the position of Research Theme Fellow in Health and Well-being in the School of Humanities and Communication Arts.
-With a background in both electrical engineering and music, her research focuses on the acquisition and development of motor skills in instrumental performance, and how these can be used to promote health and wellbeing.
+With a background in both electrical engineering and music, my research focuses on the acquisition and development of motor skills in instrumental performance, and how these can be used to promote health and wellbeing.
 Studies range from looking at movements of novices to experts, from those who have studied music from a young age to those who are rediscovering music in retirement.

-Jennifer serves as Associate Editor of Frontiers in Psychology, Performance Science, and is on the editorial board of Musicae Scientiae.
-She has conducted research in a variety of environments, completing her doctoral work in University of Glasgow's Science and Music Research group, and a postdoctoral position at the Conservatorio della Svizzera Italiana in Lugano, Switzerland.
+I serve as Associate Editor of Frontiers in Psychology, Performance Science, and am on the editorial board of Musicae Scientiae.
+I have conducted research in a variety of environments, completing my doctoral work in University of Glasgow's Science and Music Research group, and a postdoctoral position at the Conservatorio della Svizzera Italiana in Lugano, Switzerland.